itsjaboyd/Tool-Coop/README.md

 ## Git Workflow

-Our project will follow the standard workflow outlined by git.\
+Our project will follow the standard workflow outlined by Git.\
 The official documentation for the procedures can by found on [Atlassian's Website.](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)

 This project will use the _git_ feature branch workflow.\